-The EU Commission Implementing Regulation 2016/1066 (OJ L 181, 6.7.2016, p.1), includes templates for banks to complete with information needed for resolution purposes.
-Annex VIII consists in a template on payment, clearing and settlement systems.
-However, the information requested with this template represents the minimum information needs and the SRB requires more data to develop the relevant chapters of resolution plans.
-As the inability to ensure continuity of access to Financial Market Infrastructures (FMIs) during bank resolution may be considered as one of the potential impediments to resolvability in resolution plans, it is important to improve the data collection on FMI access and to further understand the conditions for maintaining access to FMIs and the potential impact of discontinued access.
+Template Z.09.00 FMI should be filled with information on the use of Financial Market Infrastructure (FMI) providers.
+The content of that template represents the minimum information needs at European Union level and the SRB requires more data to develop the relevant chapters of resolution plans.
+As the inability to ensure continuity of access to FMIs during bank resolution may be considered as one of the potential impediments to resolvability, it is important for the SRB to obtain additional data on FMI access and to further understand the conditions for maintaining access to FMIs and the potential impact of discontinued access.

 The SRB and the National Resolution Authorities (NRAs) of the Banking Union Member States have developed a more complete template for the collection of such information (the FMI report).

 The FMI report is meant to provide a detailed overview of banks’ participation in FMIs.
 In addition to the information requested under the Implementing Regulation, the SRB requests banks to report: